Online shopping with less waste

 Branding's great marketing… until it becomes trash.

-Even if you're like me, and you actually enjoy a nice cardboard box to organise the many bits and bobs around your workspace, at some point you'll wanna make the switch to Muji:
+Even if you're like me, and you actually reuse cardboard boxes to organise the many bits and bobs around your workspace, at some point enough is enough!
+Let's go to Ikea, or Muji if I'm feeling fancy.